 It only takes a little research and some patience which will put you in a position to receive top dollar for your debt instrument when you sell your mortgage note.
 Keep in mind though, there are a number of moving parts to this type of transaction that must all be confirmed and maintained in order to ensure a smooth and favorable funding conclusion when selling your mortgage note.

 AX has included a couple of major mortgage buying guidelines to follow, as well as some insight to the overall note investing sector (and its pitfalls).
-To learn these simple mortgage note creation guidelines for selling your mortgage note, please click:
+To learn these simple mortgage note creation guidelines for selling your mortgage note, see How to Create a Valuable Mortgage Note to Sell for Top-Dollar.

 Our general note purchase criteria is geared towards mortgage notes with a remaining balance of $35,000 to $5,000,000.
 We manage and operate our own in-house mortgage note funding platform, which means we require no outside approval or authorization to fund your mortgage note sale.